Our fast-paced lives with constant alerts, emails, and pings are causing our adrenal glands to pump out adrenaline all day.

 - Overactive Adrenals can leave you feeling like you’re constantly in “fight or flight” mode.
 First, your body releases high levels of stress chemicals like adrenaline and cortisol.
 To ensure you’re ready to defend yourself or run, these chemicals spike your blood sugar, heart rate, blood pressure, and insulin levels.
-Meanwhile, your body injects more fatty acids into your bloodstream for it to use for fast quickly in an escape scenario.
+Meanwhile, your body injects more fatty acids into your bloodstream to help it adapt to the stress.
 Long-term, these reactions can increase your risk of developing conditions like insulin resistance, metabolic syndrome, and Type 2 diabetes.

-Herbal Adaptogens: Gently calm your overactive system by helping your body adjust its hormone balance to reduce stress and damp down your fight or flight response.
+Herbal Adaptogens: Gently calm your overactive system by helping your body adjust its hormone balance to reduce stress and calm down your fight or flight response.
 Good choices include:

 - Ashwaganda: Often called “Indian Ginseng” this herb is used in Ayurvedic medicine to lower stress and stabilize thyroid hormones.
 It is a calming tonic that reduces anxiety, improves sleep, and combats inflammation.